trygvemm/WordleSolver/README.md

 Feel free to edit this piece of garbage as much as u want

-Dont know if it works if the word has two of the same letter
+Probably dont work if you get a word with two of the same letter